devmount/SemanticWeb/notes.md

 1. Develop a service to link all radio and TV programmes with all other data sources in the Linked Data cloud
 2. Develop a new music offering
 3. Retrofit simple navigational elements (i.e. topic badges)
-4. Provide a common set of web sale identifiers to help create equivalency between multiple vocabularies
+4. Provide a common set of web scale identifiers to help create equivalency between multiple vocabularies

-## Cross-Linking / Interlinking
+## Interlinking of concepts

 - Legacy auto-categorization system: CIS
     - categorize programmes by textual description (brands, locations, people, subjects)